sav-che/TL-2/Authors/Bertero, Carlo Giuseppe {std. Bertero} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/103859#page/128/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33265315) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bertero, Carlo Guiseppe {std.
 Bertero}|first entry]] for this author

 ### Author

 \* Bertero, Carlo Giuseppe (1789-1831), Italian physician and botanist, studied philosophy in Alba (Piemont), medicine and biology at the University of Torino, Dr. med.
-1811, physician in the Napoleonic army in Italy 1811-1814, became maritime physician in the West Indies (Guadeloupe 1816-1818, St. Thomas 1818, Portorico 1818-1819, Santo Domingo 1819-1820, New Granada 1820-1821); returned to Europe via Jamaica in 1821, actively botanizing in Italy 1821-1827, went to Chile 1827 as practicing physician, also botanizing in Chile, Juan Fernandez and Tahiti, died by shipwreck on the journey back to Valparaiso. (*Bertero*).
+1811, physician in the Napoleonic army in Italy 1811-1814, became maritime physician in the West Indies (Guadeloupe 1816-1818, St. Thomas 1818, Portorico 1818-1819, Santo Domingo 1819-1820, New Granada 1820-1821); returned to Europe via Jamaica in 1821, actively botanizing in Italy 1821-1827, went to Chile 1827 as practicing physician, also botanizing in Chile, Juan Fernandez and Tahiti, died by shipwreck on the journey back to Valparaiso.
+**Abbreviated name**: *Bertero*

 #### Herbarium and types